Best Dividend For 2017

 Rite Aid

-The currently constituted FTC intends to make the decision of whether to accept the proposed divestiture package for Walgreens (NASDAQ:WBA) acquisition of Rite Aid (NYSE:RAD).
+The currently constituted FTC intends to make the decision of whether to accept the proposed divestiture package for Walgreens' (NASDAQ:WBA) acquisition of Rite Aid (NYSE:RAD).
 Fred's (NASDAQ:FRED), the proposed divestiture buyer, adopted a poison pill.
 The $0.63 arb spread offers a 39% IRR if the deal closes by March.
 More to come in future editions of M&A Daily…

 Elsewhere on Seeking Alpha